mvenzke-axway/axway-open-docs/content/en/docs/apimgmt_multi_dc/multi_datacenter_config.md

 * `cluster_name`: Your chosen cluster name, common across both datacenters (for example, `cassandra-cluster1`)
 * `num_tokens`: `256`
 * `endpoint_snitch`: `GossipingPropertyFileSnitch`
+    * When this property is set, you must remove `cassandra-topology.properties` from `cassandra/conf/` to avoid conflict.
 * `-seeds`: Internal IP address for all seed nodes.
 Each datacenter should have its own seed node IP addresses first, followed by the other datacenters seed nodes.
 This is critical for replication.
     For example:
     * DC1 seed nodes: `192.168.10.1`, `192.168.10.2`